ODLS1/Mlaem_Pre-Release/Roadmap.md

 Due to the current nature of the project, this roadmap is *notional* and could change *significantly* depending on changing priorities, illnesses, workload, etc. Said in a different way, please do not make business decisions based on the roadmap and only use it as the rough and notional guide for project priorities that it was intended to be.

 ### Roadmap Details
-- [x] June 2024: Alpha Pre-Release for "Modflow and More" conference
+- [x] June 2024: Prototype Alpha Pre-Release for "Modflow and More" conference
-- [ ] August 2024: Beta Pre-Release of complete (Circa 1998) Mlaem Version 5.0 port to new graphical user interface (Gui)
+- [ ] August 2024: Alpha Pre-Release of complete (Circa 1998) Mlaem Version 5.0 port to new graphical user interface (Gui)
     - [x] Complete curvilinear string types
-    - [ ] Aquitard data entry
+    - [x] Aquitard data entry
-    - [ ] Global aquifer tool
+    - [x] Global aquifer tool
-    - [ ] Layer Tool
+    - [x] Layer Tool
     - [ ] WAREL element entry
     - [ ] Accuracy dialog
     - [ ] Polygon information dialog
     - [ ] Miscellaneous dialogs and features
-    - [ ] Address high-priority issues identified in Alpha Pre-Release.
+    - [ ] Address high-priority issues identified in Initial Alpha Pre-Release.
-- [ ] August 2024: Alpha Pre-Release of Mlaem Academic Version
+- [ ] September 2024: Alpha Pre-Release of Mlaem Academic Version 6.A
     - [ ] Add classic linesinks to Gui
     - [ ] Full port to MacOSX (initial port is was completed for Alpha Pre-Release)
-- [ ] November 2024: Beta Release of Mlaem Version 6.0
+- [ ] November 2024: Beta Release of Mlaem Version 6.B
     - [ ] Complete test suite for all current Mlaem capabilities
     - [ ] Port post-1998 Fortran code
     - [ ] Address convergence issue in resistance curvilinear elements